citizen010/2FA-on-command-line/README.md

 # - KEYID: GnuPG key ID to use for encryption
 #
 # Good to know:
-# - get gpg keys with: `gpg --list-keys --keyid-format short user@example.com'
+# - get gpg keys with: gpg --list-keys --keyid-format short user@example.com
 #
 # - the $KEYFILE itself is in clear and has the format:
 #     aws=hQIMAxevVAas6A+AAQ//cJL/v3O6CCurdzVkCk5yEGa6sZgWWw6AkH/QenVmTSj...